On the Density of Happy Numbers: Main Result

 \subsection{Some Lemmas}

-Making the above sketch fully rigorous requires the following $\epsilon$ argument.
+We will now begin to prove the main result.
 We have broken some of the pieces down for 3 lemmas.
 The proofs primarily consist of calculations and we leave them for after the proof of the main result.
-We first make the following remarks about lemmas (\ref{lem:lem31}) and (\ref{lem:lem3}).
+Note that Lemma \ref{lem:lem3} (part 1) is the only place where the local limit law is used.